Privacy-Preserving Visual Localization with Event Cameras: Experiments

-\if 0 Following the implementation of Nguyen et al.~\cite{ev_loc_1}, direct methods take the binary event image~\cite{binary_image_2} as input which assigns +1 to pixels with positive events, 0 to pixels with negative events, and 0.5 otherwise.
-Both PoseNet~\cite{posenet} and SP-LSTM~\cite{ev_loc_1} are trained to directly regress the 6DoF pose within a scene, and needs to be re-trained for each scene.
-The structure-based methods are contrived baselines that omit the event-to-image conversion and directly package the input events for localization.
-Four conventional packaging methods are tested including the binary event image, with event histograms~\cite{ev_gait, event_driving} caching the pixel-wise event counts, timestamp image~\cite{timestamp_image} caching the pixel-wise most recent event timestamps, and sorted timestamp image~\cite{ace} caching the relative order of timestamps instead of the raw values. \fi

-Table~\ref{table:loc_eval}a shows the localization results of our method and the baselines.
+Table~\ref{table:loc_eval}-(a) shows the localization results of our method and the baselines.
 All structure-based methods outperform direct methods, as the pose refinement step using PnP-RANSAC~\cite{epnp, ransac} enables accurate localization.
-Among the structure-based methods, our method outperforms the baselines by a large margin as the event-to-image conversion mitigates the domain gap and allows our method to fully leverage the robustness of image feature descriptors~\cite{netvlad, superpoint}.
+Among the structure-based methods, our method outperforms the event representation baselines \cite{binary_image_2,timestamp_image} as the event-to-image conversion mitigates the domain gap and enables leveraging stable image feature descriptors~\cite{netvlad, superpoint}.
+A similar trend is present when comparing against light-weight image reconstruction baselines \cite{scheerlinck_accv,zhang_lin_inv}, where the low fidelity of these methods hinders visual feature matching, ultimately deteriorating localization performance.
+Therefore, our design choice of incorporating event-to-image conversion is crucial for robust performance to handle a variety of scenarios including fast camera motion and low lighting.